tech-acs/chimera-docs/docs/developer/Building your dashboard/Creating indicators.md

 You can choose to have some working sample code included in the generated file so that you can immediately start seeing realistic looking indicators in your dashboard.

-You can also choose to download and use indicator templates that have already been partially built out by us (and hopefully other contributors).
+You can also choose to use indicator templates that have already been partially built out by us (and hopefully other contributors or yourself using the chart builder tool we include).

 ```
 php artisan chimera:make-indicator